 What it costs

-The amount you pay for standard insurance cover depend on your age, gender and occupational category.
-They are based on weekly premium rates and deducted from your super account on the last calendar day of every month.
+The fees you pay for standard insurance cover depend on your age, gender and occupational category.
+They are based on weekly rates and deducted from your super account on the last calendar day of every month.

 To check exactly how much insurance cover you have and what it costs, log in to MemberOnline.

 Choose cover that works best for you